Sumitalt/Brainwave_Matrix_Intern/README.md

 ## Setting up your AWS Environment for EKS

-Sure!
-Let's go into detail for each subsection:

 ## 2.1 Creating an AWS Account and Setting up IAM Users

 Creating an AWS account is the first step to access and utilize AWS services, including Amazon Elastic Kubernetes Service (EKS).
 Here's a step-by-step guide to creating an AWS account and setting up IAM users: